 The trail walked end to end requires 38 river crossings.
 Many of the crossings on the other side of the Conasauga River have an aqua green blaze on a tree indicating where to cross.
 Where the blaze is not apparent or nonexistent it is evident where the trail begins the crossing, however, it may be moderately difficult to figure out where it continues after crossing.
 Just remember the trail parallels the Conasauga River so at each crossing the trail is on the opposite side though it may take a moment to find it.

 Most hikers start from the high elevation trailhead at Betty Gap which begins near the headwaters of the Conasauga River.
 Poplar Springs Branch, Cowpen Creek, and Birch Creek make up the headwaters of the Conasauga River.
-From the Betty Gap trailhead, the trail follows and crosses Birch Creek all the way until it convergences with Cowpen Creek at the headwaters of the Conasauga River.
+From the Betty Gap trailhead, the trail follows and crosses Birch Creek until it convergences with Cowpen Creek at the headwaters of the Conasauga River.

 From its Betty Gap trailhead elevation of 3,094 feet, the footpath descends rapidly into the river valley.
 In the first 1.2 miles, the trail crosses Birch Creek numerous times before coming to a tree marked with a blue 2 that marks the first crossing of the Conasauga River at the exact convergence of its headwaters around mile 1.4.
 Cowpen Creek and Poplar Springs Branch merge to the northwest right before combining with Birch Creek to form the Conasauga River.
 This first crossing is easy being more creek than a river.

 After this first crossing, the footpath covered in rhondonderon turns into an old roadbed that widens into a beautiful section paralleling the Conasauga River on its right arriving at the junction with Chestnut Lead around mile 2.1.
-Chestnut Lead Trail crosses the Conasauga River to the junction with the Conasauga River Trail a short distance downstream from where Chestnut Creek joins the Conasauga River.
+Chestnut Lead Trail crosses the Conasauga River to its junction with the Conasauga River Trail a short distance downstream from where Chestnut Creek joins the Conasauga River.
 Chestnut Lead Trail junction has a nice campground next to the river with big boulders creating small waterfalls and some waterholes.
 The Conasauga River Trail crosses its namesake river for the 2nd time here below the campsite crossing east to west.
 It has a blaze marking the crossing.

 The next 3.0 miles the trail will cross the Conasauga River 16 times.
-Between these frequent crossings, the trail parallels the river virtually on top of it.
+Between these frequent crossings, the trail parallels the river virtually staying on top of it.
 This section of the Conasauga River and beyond is beautiful with big boulders throughout the river and this geographic feature distinguishes it from the Jacks River.

-The final ford before Bray Field is east to west arriving at the Panther Creek Trail junction approximately mile 5.
-Panther Creek flows into the Conasauga from the east.
+The final ford before Bray Field is east to west arriving at the Panther Creek Trail junction approximately at mile 5.
+Panther Creek flows into the Conasauga river from the east.
 Panther Creek Trail junction is on the west bank of the Conasauga and to continue to its trail and Panther Creek Falls requires recrossing the Conasauga west to east here.
 Panther Creek Falls is 1.5 miles to the east on Panther Creek Trail.
 During high water, there isn't a more scenic waterfall in Georgia.

 From the Panther Creek Trail junction, the trail detours left away from the river for the first time.
 It ascends slightly up a small bluff and continues on a horseshoe shape path before descending as quick as it went up.
 It descends down crossing Tearbritches Creek and the low elevation terminus for Tearbritches Trail which begins atop of Grassy Mountain.
 Tearbritches, Conasauga, and Hickory Creek Trail all converge here around mile 5.4 which is called Bray Field.